Best Forex brokers to trade on the weekends

 Do Forex brokers work on weekends?

 It's common practice for the Forex markets to close on weekends.
-Trading normally begins from 5 pm on Sunday to 5 pm on Friday, New York time and closes the rest of the time, making the regular trading period 24/5.
-Although with the different world time zones, sometimes market trading can happen on weekends.
-For example, when it's Friday at 5 p.m. in New York, it's Saturday at 4 a.m. in Japan.
+Trading normally begins from 5 pm on Sunday to 5 pm on Friday, New York time, making the regular trading period 24/5.
+Understanding these sessions is essential when determining the best time to trade Forex, as liquidity and volatility vary depending on market overlap.
+Although most major markets are officially closed on weekends, differences in global time zones can occasionally create limited trading activity.
+For example, when it's Friday at 5 p.m. in New York, it's already Saturday at 4 a.m. in Japan.

 Below is a chart showing Forex market trading hours and the time overlap.